gass-git/gass-git/README.md

-And... that's the way the 🍪 crumbles..
+And that's how the 🍪 crumbles..